pseudo-sm/Detection-of-Pneumonia-from-xrays-using-CNN/README.md

 This is an example of a simple <b>Convolutional Neural Network </b>.
-It consists of two files preprocessing.py and cnn.py for preparing the data and implementing cnn.
+It consists of 3 files preprocessing.py , cnn.py , test.py for preparing the data , implementing cnn and testing with new data.
 Here we use keras with a tensorflow backend.